CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

       ![](media/LABB1.png)

-6. After successfully completing the validation process, click on the "Create" button located in the lower left corner of the page.
+6. After successfully completing the validation process, click on the **Create** button located in the lower left corner of the page.

 7. Wait for deployment to complete(it can take a few minutes), and then click on the **Go to resource** button, this will take you to your workspace resource.

 8. Select **Launch studio** (or open a new browser tab and navigate to [https://ml.azure.com](https://ml.azure.com?azure-portal=true), and sign into Azure Machine Learning studio using your Microsoft account).
 Close any messages that are displayed.

 9. In Azure Machine Learning studio, you should see your newly created workspace.
 If not, select **All workspaces** in the left-hand menu and then select the workspace you just created.

     ![Picture1](media/lab1-6.png)

-## Enable preview features
+### Enable preview features

 Some features of Azure Machine Learning are in preview, and need to be explicitly enabled in your workspace.